Foundation Updates & Grants

 CFF Innovation Grant Program

-The CFF Innovation Grants initiative is now accepting Letters of Inquiry (LOIs).
 We’re looking for bold, scalable solutions focused on one or more of these priority areas:

 • Affordable co-housing models for individuals and families